I Think You Should Leave with Tim Robinson

-I Think You Should Leave with Tim Robinson is an American sketch comedy series created by Tim Robinson and Zach Kanin, with Robinson also starring in most of the sketches.
+I Think You Should Leave with Tim Robinson is an American sketch comedy television series created by Tim Robinson and Zach Kanin, with Robinson also starring in most of the sketches.
 The first season premiered on Netflix on April 23, 2019, while the second season was released on July 6, 2021.
-The series was renewed for a third season in May 2022, which is scheduled to premiere on May 30, 2023.
+The series was renewed for a third season in May 2022, which premiered on May 30, 2023.

-Synopsis

-Most of the sketches revolve around someone making an embarrassing mistake in a social or professional setting, then refusing to admit to it and instead stubbornly attempting to convince everyone that they are right and the people around them are wrong.
 The series leans heavily on cringe comedy, with elements of surreal humor.
-It also incorporates toilet humor, though this often serves to be subverted in unexpected ways.

 Production

-The series is executive produced by Robinson and Kanin alongside Lonely Island members Andy Samberg, Akiva Schaffer and Jorma Taccone.
-Guest stars include Samberg, Vanessa Bayer, Kate Berlant, Julia Butters, Will Forte, Patti Harrison, Paul Walter Hauser, Tim Heidecker, Conner O'Malley, Bob Odenkirk, Sam Richardson, Cecily Strong, Brandon Wardell, Fred Willard and Steven Yeun.
+The series is executive produced by Robinson and Kanin; Lonely Island members Andy Samberg, Akiva Schaffer and Jorma Taccone; and Alex Bach and Daniel Powell of Irony Point.
+Guest stars across all three seasons include Kanin, Sam Richardson, Patti Harrison, Conner O'Malley and Tim Heidecker alongside Samberg, Fred Armisen, Vanessa Bayer, Beck Bennett, Kate Berlant, Julia Butters, Ayo Edebiri, Will Forte, Paul Walter Hauser, Bob Odenkirk, Cecily Strong, Jason Schwartzman, Brandon Wardell, Fred Willard and Steven Yeun.
 The first season premiered on April 23, 2019.

 After the release of the first season, the series was renewed for a second season on June 19, 2019.
 Production on the second season was delayed by the COVID-19 pandemic.
 It was eventually released on July 6, 2021.
-The series was renewed for a third season on May 6, 2022 which is scheduled to premiere on May 30, 2023.
+The series was renewed for a third season on May 6, 2022, which premiered on May 30, 2023.